cj1128/handmade-hero/README.md

 - Define `SetCamera` and move entities into/out of high set
 - Define `entity_type` and add wall entities
 - Remove `tRemaining` in collision detection

+### Day 54: Removing the Dormant Entity Concept

+- Remove dormant entity and entity residence concept
+- Define `MakeEntityHighFrequency` and `MakeEntityLowFrequency`
+- Make code work again
+- DIFF: I don't like all the index thing.
+I will use pointers instead.